Squirrel and Hedgehog (original Korean title: 다람이와 고슴도치, Taramiwa Kosŭmdochi) is a North Korean animated series by SEK Studios.

 - Big Bad: The first series presented the weasels as this.
 The second series presented the wolves as this.

-- Butt Monkey: Mulmangcho (from the Mice Army) is never respected by anyone, heroes and villains alike.
+- Butt-Monkey: Mulmangcho (from the Rat Army) is never respected by anyone, heroes and villains alike.
+This carries him into the realm of Ineffectual Sympathetic Villain, considering how hard he tries.

 - Faking the Dead: The Weasel Commander solves the issue of Black Weasel and General Mangko betraying him by pretending to commit suicide to lure them out into the open, where he is able to confront them at his own funeral.

-- Good Colors, Evil Colors: Red = Good and Blue = American Wolf.
+- Good Colors, Evil Colors: Red = Good and Blue = Wolf.

 - Group Hug: The heroes of the series have one in the middle of a fiery battlefield while behind enemy lines.